Taking Leave from Dietetic Practice in New Zealand

 The following is generic advice for taking leave from practice/becoming Non-Practising.
+There is also some information under Frequently Asked Questions.
 If you have any queries or your individual circumstances fall outside this advice, practitioners should contact the board to discuss further.

 As a Registered Dietitian you MUST NOT practise in New Zealand – including in a part time or voluntary capacity – unless you hold an Annual Practising Certificate (APC).
 You may also not call yourself a Dietitian.
 Further details about holding an APC and activity which constitutes ‘practise’ is in the Registration and APC guidance on the Board’s website here – Understanding Registration and Annual Practising Certificates.
 If you are uncertain whether or not you need to hold an APC please contact the Board to discuss further.